 - 1/4 cup olive oil (or other neutral oil)

 - 1/4 tsp each garlic powder, salt + pepper, dried oregano, dried basil

-- Preheat oven to 400 degrees F and spread asparagus on a bare baking sheet.
+- Preheat oven to 400 degrees F (204 C) and spread asparagus on a bare baking sheet.
 Drizzle with oil of choice and season lightly with salt and pepper.
 Toss to coat.

 - Roast for 15 minutes, then set aside.
 If making croutons, reduce heat to 325 degrees F at this time.

 - Heat a large saucepan or pot medium heat.
-Once hot, add 2 Tbsp oil and shallot and garlic.
+Once hot, add 2 Tbsp oil (amount as original recipe is written // adjust if altering batch size) and shallot and garlic.
 Season lightly with salt and pepper and stir to coat.
 Cook for 2-3 minutes or until fragrant and translucent.
 Reduce heat if garlic begins browning.

 - Add peas, vegetable broth and almond milk and season with salt and pepper once more.

-- Transfer soup to blender along with asparagus (reserve some for garnish if desired).
+- Transfer soup to blender (that is safe for blending hot liquids – it should have a lid that allows steam to escape) along with asparagus (reserve some for garnish if desired).
 Blend soup until creamy and smooth.
 Transfer back to pot and bring to medium heat and simmer.